nikkijuk/pigeongram/README.md

 Simple backend mail service implemented with kotlin and friends.

+## Name of project

+"Pigeon post is the use of homing pigeons to carry messages.
+Pigeons are effective as messengers due to their natural homing abilities.
+The pigeons are transported to a destination in cages, where they are attached with messages, then the pigeon naturally flies back to its home where the recipient could read the message." - https://en.wikipedia.org/wiki/Pigeon_post

 ## Content

-Small example how to
+This small example shows how to

 - describe build with Gradle Kotlin DSL
-- define and generate api (dto's & controllers base api) with Open Api 3.X and "kotlin-spring" generator
+- define and generate rest api (dto's & controllers base api) with Open Api 3.X and "kotlin-spring" generator
 - persist information with document oriented database (first cosmos db, then mongo db) using spring data repository
+- describe process using OMG BPMN 2.0
 - automate workflows with camunda bpm using in memory h2 database
-- run everything within single spring boot application
+- run everything within single spring boot application (embedded process engine)

 Open api 3 yaml format is used to describe user and messages api, "kotlin-spring" generator to generate base APIs and Api model (DTO) classes for spring boot rest controllers.